Suraja18/svelte-form-hook/README.md

 ## Usage

-To use this package, you must (this is required, if you do not create this component, the useFormContext will not work) create a Input components as below. you can modify other required props as required but below export are necessary (required).
+To use this package, you must (this is required, if you do not create this component, this package will not work) create a Input components as below. you can modify other required props as required but below export are necessary (required).

 ```svelte
 <script lang="ts">